 It’s vital to avoid drinking water or even using mouthwash after brushing.
 You want to leave toothpaste’s fluoride as long as possible on your teeth.

 Adults ingest about 0.1 mg of fluoride from toothpaste per brushing.
-Children may ingest up to 0.3 mg, though.
-They can’t control their swallowing as much.
+Children may ingest up to 0.3 mg, though, as they can’t control their swallowing.

-Thus, brushing your teeth twice a day with a toothpaste with fluoride will give you a fluoride dose of 0.2 mg.
+Thus, brushing your teeth twice a day with a toothpaste containing fluoride provides about 0.2 mg of fluoride.

 Can I get too much fluoride from food, water, or toothpaste?

-The daily upper dose for fluoride is 10 mg.
+The maximum safe daily dose of fluoride is 10 mg.
 But, fluoride toxicity is almost impossible to achieve from water or toothpaste containing standard levels of added fluoride.
 For instance, a person weighting 165 lbs (75 kg) should consume about 375 mg of fluoride to experience severe side effects.